 Fruit and vegetables

 This one is an easy group to discuss because we eat tons of fruit and vegetables.
-We don’t buy a lot prepared foods so everything we eat is prepared from scratch and we eat a lot of fruits for our snacks.
+We don’t buy a lot of prepared foods so everything we eat is prepared from scratch and we eat a lot of fruit for our snacks.
 We also have a vegetable garden so it’s been fun watching our veggies grow throughout the summer and they love helping me harvest them although they are not big fans of green peppers and tomatoes.

-We talked about which foods are grain products so your bread, bagels, pasta, tortilla, crackers, muffins, rice, popcorn and cereal.
+We talked about which foods are grain products so your bread, bagels, pasta, tortilla, crackers, muffins, rice, popcorn, and cereal.
 We also talked about which grains were better that whole grain is better than whole wheat which is better than white bread/pasta.

 Meat and alternatives

-This is where you have your chicken, turkey, beef, pork, fish as well as your alternatives such as beans, nuts, eggs, tofu and peanut butter.
+This is where you have your chicken, turkey, beef, pork, fish as well as your alternatives such as beans, nuts, eggs, tofu, and peanut butter.

 Milk and alternatives